DoryanPl/docker-voting-app/README.md

 For this mini-project, we provide you with the source code of a distributed application that allows an audience to vote between two options.

-This application consists of two web interfaces:
+It's an application that has two web interfaces :

-The first one allows users to vote for one of the two options.
-Each web browser can only vote once, but it is always possible to change the vote.
+- The first one allows users to vote for one of the two options.

-The second interface allows users to view the voting results.
-The page is automatically updated whenever a new vote is counted.
+- The second interface allows users to view the voting results in real-time.

+The project is comprised of three distinct modules:

+`Voting`: Implemented as a Python web application, this module enables users to cast their votes for one of two available options.
+`Worker`: Developed in .NET, this service retrieves votes from a Redis instance and persistently stores them in a PostgreSQL database.
+`Result`: A Node.js web application that provides real-time visualization of voting results.

+In addition to these primary modules, the application relies on two critical components:

+`PostgreSQL`: This database stores the votes recorded by the Worker service.
+`Redis`: An instance of Redis is employed to facilitate the seamless and secure transmission of votes between different components of the application.

+This application was launched with several bash scripts.
+To make it cleaner and simpler to run, we decided to use Docker.

 ---